Shipbuilding: Present day shipbuilding

+As of 2024, China builds nearly 75% of new vessels on order and has the capacity to build more ships in one month than the United States builds in a year.

 Modern shipbuilding manufacturing techniques

-Modern shipbuilding makes considerable use of prefabricated sections.
+Modern shipbuilding makes considerable use of prefabricated modular sections.
 Entire multi-deck segments of the hull or superstructure will be built elsewhere in the yard, transported to the building dock or slipway, then lifted into place.
 This is known as "block construction".
 The most modern shipyards pre-install equipment, pipes, electrical cables, and any other components within the blocks, to minimize the effort needed to assemble or install components deep within the hull once it is welded together.

 Ship design work, also called naval architecture, may be conducted using a ship model basin.
 Previously, loftsmen at the mould lofts of shipyards were responsible for taking the dimensions, and details from drawings and plans and translating this information into templates, battens, ordinates, cutting sketches, profiles, margins and other data.
 However, since the early 1970s computer-aided design became normal for the shipbuilding design and lofting process.

 Modern ships, since roughly 1940, have been produced almost exclusively of welded steel.
 Early welded steel ships used steels with inadequate fracture toughness, which resulted in some ships suffering catastrophic brittle fracture structural cracks (see problems of the Liberty ship).
 Since roughly 1950, specialized steels such as ABS Steels with good properties for ship construction have been used.
 Although it is commonly accepted that modern steel has eliminated brittle fracture in ships, some controversy still exists.
 Brittle fracture of modern vessels continues to occur from time to time because grade A and grade B steel of unknown toughness or fracture appearance transition temperature (FATT) in ships' side shells can be less than adequate for all ambient conditions.

 As modern shipbuilding panels on a panel line become lighter and thinner, the laser hybrid welding technique is utilized.
 The laser hybrid blend focuses a higher energy beam on the material to be joined, allowing it to keyhole with a much higher depth to width ratio than comparative traditional welding techniques.
 Typically a MIG process trails the keyhole providing filler material for the weld joint.
 This allows for very high penetration without excessive heat input from decreased weld metal deposited leading to less distortion and welding at higher travel speeds.